felfert/jclouds/README.md

 For example: this fork uses guice-6.0.0 instead of 7.0.0.
 Since apache's JIRA is now readonly, this repos has enabled its own github issue tracker.

+### Release 2.7.2 just fixes a few URLs
+Some URLs in the project meatadata (JIRA and main site) were still pointing to the retired project.

 ### First public release is the bugfix release 2.7.1

 It provides several bugfixes which did not make it into any release before the project was retired: